Gen Z: Lonely, Stressed Out and Taking Over the World

 GLORIA BARONE ROSANIO

-Gloria Barone Rosanio spent 25 years as a communications and public relations director in the health care field.
-She specialized in national and global commu-nication strategies and campaigns related to business and health, corporate so-cial responsibility, philanthropy, thought leadership, brand awareness, and issues management.
+Gloria Barone Rosanio has spent 30 years as a communications and public relations professional in the healthcare field.
+She specializes in communication strategies and campaigns related to health, social responsibility, thought leadership, brand awareness and issues management.